bcpeinhardt/schnauzerUI/narrative_docs/src/statements_and_commands.md

 ### Catch Error
 Schnauzer UI provides the `catch-error` statement for simple error handling.
 Whenever a command produces an error (except in an if condition), the script will jump ahead to the nearest `catch-error:` token.
 This lets you handle an error how you want.
-Some commands to key in mind are `screenshot`, `refresh`, and `try-again`.
+Some commands to keep in mind are `screenshot`, `refresh`, and `try-again`.
 If you don't make use of `catch-error`, scripts will simply exit when they encounter errors (which is good for a lot of testing use cases but not good for RPA use cases).